TyshaunKnight/ticket-lifecycle/README.md

 <img width="648" height="228" alt="Screenshot 2025-10-15 at 7 10 01 PM" src="https://github.com/user-attachments/assets/899687f2-3aab-477b-9dd5-92cdaf5edd15" />
 </p>
 <p>
 After physically going to investigate the issue he finds out that the computer's charger was broken.
-He then closes the ticket and notates the reason and resolution.
+He closes the ticket and adds a short note describing the problem and the solution.
 </p>
 <br />